sanity-io/visual-editor-react-native/README.md

     pnpm start
     ```

-    Note: If you see an error warning in Cursor/VSCode expo_app/tsconfig.json about `expo/tsconfig.base` not existing, and you have already run the start command for the monorepo or expo by itself (see below), sometimes you need to restart Cursor/VSCode (the IDE seems to have issues picking up the fact that expo starting up clears that error).
+    Note: If you see an error warning in Cursor/VSCode in tsconfig.json about `expo/tsconfig.base` not existing, and you have already run the start command for the repo, sometimes you need to restart Cursor/VSCode (the IDE seems to have issues picking up the fact that expo starting up for the first time creates a .expo folder and clears that type error).

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).